 Improve ability to evaluate and monitor project quality in real-time, with more simplicity.

 - Multiple teams using different technologies.

 - Data located across multiple files in different formats.

 - PMs had to manually access the data, copy the data to MS Excel, reformat it, plot the data and run it against their own quality parameters.
 Required to do once or sometimes

 It became very clear to us that this was a great opportunity to develop a tool capable of cut down time taken, improve efficiency, job quality and develop a product capable of generating a significant amount of revenue for Mathworks.

 Goals & Requirements

-Working with the development team and a UX technical researcher to better understand the details of this challenge we develop a new process architecture.
+Working with the development team and a UX Researcher to better understand the details of this challenge we develop a proposal for a new product.

-Goal: Create a tool that provides Engineering Project Managers with a holistic view of the current project quality, to make better informed decisions and suppress non-added value tasks.
+Create a tool that provides Engineering Project Managers with a holistic view of the current project quality, so they can make better informed decisions and suppress non-added value tasks.